-As a 501c3 non-profit organization, we have been providing statewide assistance to victim witness programs for 35 years.
+As a 501c3 non-profit organization, the Virginia Victim Assistance Network (VVAN) been providing training for victim assistance professionals and advocating for the needs of crime victims for over 35 years.
 We have grown from a network of 10 to more than 200 allied agency partners.
-2018 is the start of a new chapter for our organization as we will now have full time staff members and an office located in Henrico County.
-Our goal is to fill the current gap in services for victims of other crimes against persons, in particular families of murdered victims, primary and secondary victims of armed robbery, and assault or malicious wounding, and mass casualty victims.
+2018 was the start of a new chapter for our organization as we now have an Executive Director, three full-time staff members, fully operational programs and an office located in Henrico County.
+Our goal is to fill the current gap in services for victims of crime, with particular focus on families of homicide victims, human trafficking victims, and those impacted by mass violence.

 Mission: The Virginia Victim Assistance Network (VVAN) strives to be a voice for crime victims and those who serve them in Virginia by: